Workers' Compensation Attorney in San Bernardino, CA

 Workers' compensation can afford the injured worker a number of benefits at no cost to them.
 Each benefit is meant to make it easier for them to recover quicker from their injury, so they can return to work again.
 In a way, this benefits both the employer and the employee.

-Three of the most important benefits through workers’ comp are:
+Three of the most important benefits of workers' comp are:

 - Medical treatment coverage: 100% of your necessary medical treatment costs should be covered through workers' compensation, including care that might be necessary far into the future if you were severely injured.